Engagement History Dashboards are intuitive reporting tools so that marketers and sales reps can explore and develop the data that is being collected.

-The Pardot dashboard allows the two teams to communicate, and act upon information each team generates.
-And it does this seamlessly, which means there is no lag time between interactions and engagements customers make due to marketing, and the subsequent actions that sales can make.
+The Pardot dashboard allows the two teams to communicate and act upon information each group generates.
+And it does this seamlessly, which means there is no lag time between interactions and engagements customers make due to marketing and the subsequent actions that sales can make.

-Sales needs to follow upon nurtured leads created by marketing.
+Sales need to follow upon nurtured leads created by marketing.
 However, this is not always as easy as it sounds.
-If a marketing team spends months nurturing and preparing a highly engaged lead, it needs solid follow up.
+If a marketing team spends months nurturing and preparing a highly engaged point, it needs reliable follow up.

 With the Pardot dashboard, this is easy.
-A sales team simply looks at campaigns generated and maintained by marketing, the details of which are on the dashboard.
+A sales team simply looks at campaigns generated and maintained by marketing, the details of which are on the panel.
 Sales can look at engagement.
-Simply identify the prospects that have engaged strongly with campaigns delivered by marketing.
-The dashboard brings a wealth of information too, so sales knows the nature of the engagement.
-This has a clear idea of the potential the engagement can bring.
-Because the dashboard chronicles all engagements and highlights the interactions and the stage of the buyer’s journey a prospect is on.
-It’s easy for sales to pick up a prospect and move towards finalising a sale.
-A brilliant tactic you can implement using Pardot sales dashboard.
+Simply identify the prospects that have engaged actively with campaigns delivered by marketing.
+The dashboard brings a wealth of information, too, so sales know the nature of the engagement.
+This has a clear idea of the potential the participation can bring.
+Because the dashboard chronicles all meetings and highlights the interactions and the stage of the buyer’s journey a prospect is on.
+It’s easy for sales to pick up an opportunity and move towards finalising a purchase—a brilliant tactic you can implement using Pardot sales dashboard.

-The Pardot dashboard allows sales teams to identify a date or time window, and then pull up all prospects that have engaged with marketing campaigns during that time period.
-Not only that, it also gives sales an opportunity to see what kind of interactions have been taking place.
+The Pardot dashboard allows sales teams to identify a date or time window, and then pull up all prospects that have engaged with marketing campaigns during that period.
+Not only that, but it also allows sales to see what kind of interactions have been taking place.

-When that is carried out over a number of time windows and campaigns, it’s clear how it’s much easier to furnish sales work with incredibly valuable data that helps to prioritise and inform strong and focused follow up.
+When that is carried out over several time windows and campaigns, it’s clear how it’s much easier to furnish sales work with incredibly valuable data that helps to prioritise and inform secure and focused follow up.

 With the Engagement History Dashboard, it is not difficult for marketers to see trends in engagement history.
-To ensure that further campaigns are pitched at the same time period.
-A simple example would be the holidays, when marketing teams see engagement spike at certain times of the year.
-They will be able to use the same campaign approaches, and therefore gain more ROI.
+To ensure that further campaigns are pitched in the same period.
+A simple example would be the holidays when marketing teams see engagement spike at certain times of the year.
+They will be able to use the same campaign approaches and therefore gain more ROI.

 The Long Game